Currently straddling the two.

 All of these experiences left with me with a mashed concoction of adaptability, accountability, and finish-ability, which happen to be the 3 most important* -ilities in the life’s toolkit.

-Under the Colipera banner I coached and consulted with various individuals and entities on finishing, story telling, leadership and communication.
+Under the Colipera banner I coached and consulted with various individuals and entities on finishing, creative writing, strategy, leadership and communication.

 Currently, I'm doing change management consulting for the "#2 Best Small Company To Work For" in Oregon, 71 & Change.